N1zyx3/Taper/README.md

 # Taper

-A simple clicker game developed in Python using the Pygame library.
+A simple clicker game with themes.

 ## Installation and Setup